 Each document presented for recording MUST include or comply with the following general requirements:

-This service is not availble at our Kearny Mesa Office.
+This service is not available at our Kearny Mesa Office.
 Instead, may record documents at any of our other office locations including; downtown San Diego, Chula Vista, Santee, and San Marcos.
 Appointments are not required.

 Send the original document with check or money order to one of the following addresses:

-Fees are payable by cash or credit/debit card (in person only), or by check or money order.
-An additional $2.50 surcharge is applicable for card payments.
+check or money order.
+An additional $2.50 surcharge is applicable

 Appointments are encouraged for this service and are only available Tuesdays and Thursdays.